myhre062/Project-Poker-Predicition/README.md

 - Decision Tree
 - KNN (ravel target data to represent correct number of targets)
 - Random Forest
-- Deep Learning/Neural Network (10 unit output layer, softmax activation)
+- Deep Learning/Neural Network (10-unit output layer, softmax activation)

 One thing that needed to be accounted for in all of the models was the multi-class nature of the problem.
 Since the model would need to predict one of ten possible "hand" outcomes, it was important to adjust the data so that the models would properly train, and predict on one of ten possible "hand" outcomes, rather than inadvertently asking the models to predict from a binary choice.
 We have included some of the multi-class adjustments above for reference.